key4hep/EDM4hep/doc/contributing.md

       git push downstream <myNewBranch>

-- reload your own github website (https://github.com/<yourUserName>/EDM4HEP)
+- reload your own Github website (https://github.com/<yourUserName>/EDM4HEP)
   - you should see your commit
   - now you can create a pull request on the web site